 Crystal meth is a powerful stimulant that increases levels of dopamine, a brain chemical associated with motivation and reward.
 Because the feelings of euphoria are so pleasurable, it’s natural for the brain to want more.
 The problem is that crystal meth is highly addictive and incredibly toxic.
-The short and long-term effects of meth use are extremely harmful — and can often result in death.
+The short and long-term side effects of meth use are extremely harmful —and can often result in death.

 How to Detect Meth Use

 Behavioral signs of crystal meth use are usually easy to spot.
 Common signs of meth use may include sweating, dilated pupils, constant talking, paranoia, and erratic or fidgety behavior (“tweaking”).
 However, one of the most easily recognizable symptoms of crystal meth use is dramatic weight loss.
 Since meth is a stimulant, it speeds up both the heart rate and a person’s metabolism, causing them to burn fat and calories more quickly.

 Side Effects of Short-term Meth Use

 Some short-term side effects of meth can be deadly, even in small doses, while others may fade relatively quickly if meth is stopped.
 Symptoms of short-term meth use may include: